-You may have heard the terms arrest warrant, bench warrant and search warrant, but may be unfamiliar with what each means and how they differ.
-Law enforcement officials can obtain three different types of warrants if necessary– the three listed above are the main types.
+You may have heard the terms arrest warrant, bench warrant, and search warrant but may be unfamiliar with each and how they differ.
+Law enforcement officials can obtain three different warrants if necessary– the three listed above are the main types.

-When law enforcement officials use a search warrant, they do so in order to look and find evidence that they can seize in a case.
-But bench and arrest warrants are different from a search warrant.
+When law enforcement officials use a search warrant, they look for and find evidence they can seize in a case.
+But bench and arrest warrants are different from search warrants.
 Bench and arrest warrants are intended to bring people into custody.
-If a law enforcement officer puts a bench or arrest warrant out for you, both are an incredibly serious matter, for which you should seek the help of a criminal defense attorney right away.
+Suppose a law enforcement officer obtains a bench or arrest warrant for you.
+In that case, both are grave matters, for which you should seek the help of our team of Former Prosecutors at the Bianchi Law Group right away.

 What Is A Bench Warrant?

-If a law enforcement official puts out a bench warrant, this usually happens because there are existing legal matters or court orders that you are required to fulfill.
-A bench warrant is typically issued when someone is held in contempt of court.
+If a law enforcement official obtains a bench warrant, this usually happens because there are existing legal matters or court orders that you are required to fulfill.
+A bench warrant is typically issued when someone does not appear in court.

 Why Might I Receive A Bench Warrant?

-New Jersey residents who fail to pay their child support, or take other actions mandated by the court regarding the welfare of their children, may be issued a bench warrant as well.
-Those who are placed under arrest for a bench warrant can face a variety of penalties, and the outcomes of these specific cases are contingent upon their unique circumstances.
+New Jersey residents who fail to pay their child support, or take other actions mandated by the court regarding their children’s welfare, may also be issued a bench warrant.
+Those arrested for a bench warrant can face various penalties, and the outcomes of these specific cases are contingent upon their unique circumstances.

-Those who are summoned on a bench warrant may or may not be eligible to be released promptly.
-Sometimes it can take just a few hours, other times an entire day.
-You may even be detained without release indefinitely until you comply with your existing order or can be seen before a judge.
+Those summoned on a bench warrant may or may not be eligible to be released promptly.
+Sometimes it can take just a few hours.
+Other times, you will not be released until a judge hears your case and determines you are all eligible to be released under New Jersey’s new bail law.

 What Is An Arrest Warrant?

-Since bench warrants are reserved for those who have failed to comply with the courts, arrest warrants are reserved for new criminal cases where an individual is newly under investigation for a certain crime.
+Since bench warrants are for those who have failed to comply with the courts, arrest warrants are for new criminal cases where an individual is charged with an indictable crime or offense.

 In the state of New Jersey, arrest warrants are typically issued under the following scenarios:

-- After being investigated by police: If a law enforcement official chooses to investigate someone, after establishing that there is probable cause that a crime has been committed, the law enforcement official might issue an arrest warrant.
+- After being investigated by police: A judge may issue an arrest warrant after a law enforcement official presents probable cause that a crime has been committed and that the accused committed the crime.

-Schedule A Free Consultation With The Bianchi Law Group Today If You Have Been Issued A Bench Warrant Or Arrest Warrant In New Jersey
+How the Bianchi Law Group Can Help If You Have Been Issued a Bench Warrant or Arrest Warrant in New Jersey